Published by Carl Hedinger. Last Updated on February 14, 2024.

 Biltmore’s design was inspired by Vanderbilt’s travels throughout the world, with the French Renaissance as the specific inspiration.

-If you’ve got a moment, let’s run down a few notable stats inside this 250-room house.
-There are 35 bedrooms, 43 bathrooms, and 65 fireplaces, each of which a further demonstration that no detail was left behind.
+Here are a few notable stats inside this 250-room house: There are 35 bedrooms, 43 bathrooms, and 65 fireplaces, each of which is a further demonstration that no detail was left behind.

 You can learn more about the house by following an audio tour (kids versions available, too!) or a guided tour, though availability varies.

-Each section is not only filled with aesthetic beauty but also makes for a nice nature walk that serves as an excellent getaway during busy days at Biltmore.
+Each section is filled with aesthetic beauty and makes for a nice nature walk near the French Broad River that serves as an excellent getaway during busy days at Biltmore.